sled-rs/sled-rs.github.io/perf.md

 * restart your system with `intel_pstate=disable` to linux kernel line.
 * close slack. close your web browser.
 * kill as many non-essential processes as you can get away with.
-* unset as many environment variables as possible (see papers below, it matters)
 * if running a laptop, use the performance governor instead of powersave `for policy in /sys/devices/system/cpu/cpufreq/policy*; do echo $policy; echo "performance" | sudo tee $policy/scaling_governor; done`
 * compile workload 1